univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: logrotate/compress

-   Controls, if rotated logfiles are zipped with :command:`gzip`.
+   Controls, if rotated log files are zipped with :command:`gzip`.
 For more information, see :ref:`computers-log-files`.

 .. envvar:: log/rotate/weeks

-   Configures the logfile rotation interval on a UCS system in weeks.
+   Configures the log file rotation interval on a UCS system in weeks.
 The default value is ``12`` weeks.
 For more information, see :ref:`computers-log-files`.

 .. envvar:: logrotate/rotates

-   Configures the logfile rotation according to the file size, for example ``size 50M``.
+   Configures the log file rotation according to the file size, for example ``size 50M``.
 For more information, see :ref:`computers-log-files`.

 .. envvar:: machine/password/length

-   Define the lenght for the computer password, also called *machin secret*.
+   Define the length for the computer password, also called *machin secret*.
    Default value is ``20``.
 For more information, see :ref:`computers-hostaccounts`.